 President Trump’s eldest son appeared for five hours before Senate Judiciary Committee members and staffers, a sign of the wide-ranging interest on Capitol Hill in Trump campaign and business interactions with Russians.

 Trump Jr. was grilled about issues including Russian influence on campaign-related social media communications and Trump Organization plans to build a luxury skyscraper in Moscow.
-But for the most part the closed-door session focused on his June 9, 2016, that he could not recall what role the White House played in crafting the public response to disclosure of a 2016 meeting with a Russian lawyer who reportedly promised negative information about Hillary Clinton, his father's Democratic opponent.
+But for the most part the closed-door session focused on his June 9, 2016, meeting with a Russian lawyer who reportedly promised negative information about Hillary Clinton, his father's Democratic opponent.
 That conversation has become central to inquiries into possible collusion between the campaign and Russia.

 Trump Jr. said he was not aware of what role, if any, his father might have played in drafting an early explanation of the meeting that was widely criticized as misleading.